 Paramedics see patients in the most acute circumstances, and are effectively at the beginning of any episode of healthcare (they may be responding to a referral, but even then, they are the first patient contact on the way to a hospital).
-OTs and podiatrists on the other hand receive patients through referrals, and will often see patients over a period of time in which the gradual development of a relationship can occur, allowing the professional a longer period in which to establish an appropriate level and form of communication.
+Chiropodists / podiatrists and occupational therapists on the other hand receive patients through referrals, and will often see patients over a period of time in which the gradual development of a relationship can occur, allowing the professional a longer period in which to establish an appropriate level and form of communication.
 The acute nature of paramedic care also has implications for the physical environment of the job, and the risk analysis regarding their own safety.
-The emergency nature of the paramedic role also meant that they had dealings with, and compared themselves to (and felt themselves compared to by others) the fire and police services as well as other healthcare professionals.
+The emergency nature of the paramedic role also meant that they had dealings with, and compared themselves to (and felt themselves compared to by others), the fire and police services as well as other healthcare professionals.

 "You've had all three of us lined up and I think the public straight away would say the police are probably the most professional, then fire and we'd be last."
-(FG3, paramedic trainee)

-"Also I think we do as a body, I think we often, and we get sympathy from the public, we hide behind the guise of oh it's their stress relief, they're not racist, that's just the way they, there's no stress, there's stresses like getting off on time and things."
+(FG3, paramedic student) "Also I think we do as a body, I think we often, and we get sympathy from the public, we hide behind the guise of oh it's their stress relief, they're not racist, that's just the way they, there's no stress, there's stresses like getting off on time and things."
 (FG18, paramedic classroom educator)

-By contrast, while any health or social care contact contains risk, and OTs and podiatrists may enter community or domiciliary settings where risks are not controlled (and prison settings where risks may be controlled but heightened), visits are likely to be planned, and any risk analysis conducted in advance.
-The different environments in which OTs and podiatrists work may influence service users' expectations, for example they may be more comfortable to try things in their own home than in a more public environment.
+By contrast, while any health or social care contact contains risk, and chiropodists / podiatrists and occupational therapists may enter community or domiciliary settings where risks are not controlled (and prison settings where risks may be controlled but heightened), visits are likely to be planned, and any risk analysis conducted in advance.
+The different environments in which chiropodists / podiatrists and occupational therapists work may influence service users' expectations, for example they may be more comfortable to try things in their own home than in a more public environment.

-"When you're working with a client within a department when there are other people around there are certain things that you do that might embarrass that individual because of the more public nature of what you are doing...which, with the individual in their own home you would be able to do" (FG6, OT classroom educator)
+"When you're working with a client within a department when there are other people around there are certain things that you do that might embarrass that individual because of the more public nature of what you are doing... which, with the individual in their own home you would be able to do."
+(FG6, occupational therapy classroom educator)

 All professions have different time constraints to their practice, but the circumstances are different.
-OTs and podiatrists will tend to have scheduled appointments, some of which will be in clinics, but others will be in the community, in people's homes, with different expectations.
+Chiropodists / podiatrists and occupational therapists will tend to have scheduled appointments, some of which will be in clinics, but others will be in the community, in people's homes, with different expectations.
 Paramedics have less defined schedules, being responsive to calls, but once on a job there are time constraints, such as target response times, and limits to how long can be spent on handover at a hospital.